JimSeker/opengl/README.md

 `OpenGL30CubeTextureView` is the same renderer as OpenGL30Cube, except this uses a TextureView instead of surfaceView.
 The TextureView has to setup all the openGL stuff, which takes a chunk of code to do.

 `HelloOpenGLES31` is Google’s basic framework example from 2.0, updated to OpenGL ES 3.1.
 2D square and triangle with touch events to spin the triangle.
 The setEGLContextClientVersion(3);  maybe wrong, since I could not find how to set it for 3.1.
 All other entries are set correctly.
-API 21+
+API 21+   Also doesn't work on android 15 on a pixel 7 or 8.  does work on pixel 4a with android 13.

 `HelloOpenGLES32` is Google’s basic framework example from 2.0, updated to OpenGL ES 3.2.
 2D square and triangle with touch events to spin the triangle.
 The setEGLContextClientVersion(3);  maybe wrong, since I could not find how to set it for 3.2.
 All other entries are set correctly.
-API 24+
+API 24+   Also doesn't work on android 15 on a pixel 7 or 8.  does work on pixel 4a with android 13.

 ---

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and cosc 4735 Advance Mobile Programing course.